GALILEO helps people find what they are looking for © Peter Gutierrez

 Galileo provides improved positioning and timing information with positive implications for many European services, businesses and users.
 For example:

 - Thanks to the multi-constellation of receivers that Galileo adds to, users can now know their exact position with greater precision.

 - The products that people use every day, from the GPS in your car to a mobile phone, benefit from the increased accuracy that Galileo provides.

 - Galileo helps make Europe’s roads and railways safer and more efficient.

-- It boosts European innovation, contributing to the creation of many new products and services, creating jobs and allowing Europe to own a greater share of the EUR 175 billion global GNSS market (Source: GSA GNSS Market Report - Issue 6).
+- It boosts European innovation, contributing to the creation of many new products and services, creating jobs and allowing Europe to own a greater share of the EUR 175 billion global GNSS market (Source: EUSPA GNSS Market Report - Issue 6).

 While European independence is a principle objective of the programme, Galileo also allows Europe to seat at the rapidly expanding GNSS global table.
 The programme is designed to be compatible with all existing and planned GNSS and interoperable with GPS and GLONASS.
 In this sense, Galileo is positioned to enhance the coverage currently available – providing a more seamless and accurate experience for multi-constellation users around the world.